rni422/aus_precip_benchmarking/README.md

   File Input functions:

     - Get data model names from a user-defined dictionary
-    - Get a subset of models from da user-defined dictionary
+    - Get a subset of models from a user-defined dictionary
     - Get model data paths
     - Get data from paths